Grant-Archibald-MS/dataverse-opentelemetry/README.md

 | [Telemetry within your plug-in code](https://learn.microsoft.com/power-platform/admin/telemetry-events-dataverse?source=recommendations#telemetry-within-your-plug-in-code) | Use if ILogger interface to write to application insights from a Dataverse Plugin |
 | [Application Insights with Power Automate](https://learn.microsoft.com/power-platform/admin/app-insights-cloud-flow) | Provides Requests and dependencies for monitoring of cloud flow executions, trigger and actions |
 | [Export data to Application Insights](https://learn.microsoft.com/en-us/power-platform/admin/set-up-export-application-insights) | To configure the Environment Dataverse and Power Automate data to export to a subscription in the same tenant as Power Platform |
+| [Write Telemetry to your Application Insights resource using ILogger (Dataverse)](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/application-insights-ilogger) | Information about writing logs using ILogger.
+Note: There's currently no setting to control what level of logs are written

 ## Future